 Sweyn Astrithson of Denmark, who had a plausible claim to the English throne, invaded Northern England in 1069 to avenge the death of his cousin, Harold II, at Hastings.
-Waltheof along with his cousin Gospatric, Earl of Northumbria and Edgar Atheling, last representitive of the old Saxon House of Wessex, who had a strong claim to be the heir of Edward the Confessor, allied with the Danes and rose in rebellion, attacking York and destroying the Norman garrison there.
-Waltheof is reported to have beheaded the fleeing Normans with his great battle axe in the sagas.
+Waltheof along with his cousin Gospatric, Earl of Northumbria and Edgar Atheling, the last representative of the old Saxon House of Wessex, who had a strong claim to be the heir of Edward the Confessor, allied with the Danes and rose in rebellion, attacking York and destroying the Norman garrison there.
+Waltheof is reported to have beheaded the fleeing Normans with his great battle-axe in the sagas.

-William responded with the Harrying of the North, adopting a devastating scorched earth policy, the Danes were bought off but Waltheof and a small force of his followers alone fought on against the Normans, holding out near Coatham on the coast, until he was forced to again made a submission to William .
+William responded with the Harrying of the North, adopting a devastating scorched earth policy, the Danes were bought off but Waltheof and a small force of his followers alone fought on against the Normans, holding out near Coatham on the coast until he was forced again to submit to William.
 Waltheof was pardoned and restored to his earldom, he married William's niece, Judith of Lens, in 1070.
 Judith was the daughter of Lambert II, Count of Lens and Adelaide of Normandy, Countess of Aumale.
 They had three children:-

 (2) Adelise, married Raoul III of Tosny, seigneur de Conches-en-Ouche, Standard Bearer of Normandy.